 Our lead program, TARA-002 is an investigational cell based therapy currently being developed for the treatment of lymphatic malformations (LMs).
 In addition to LMs, the Company is also evaluating the potential of TARA-002 in oncologic indications.
 TARA-002 was developed from the same master cell bank of genetically distinct group A Streptococcus pyogenes as OK-432 (marketed as Picibanil® in Japan and Taiwan by Chugai Pharmaceutical Co., Ltd. (Chugai Pharmaceutical)).
-We plan to engage the U.S. Food and Drug Administration (FDA) in 2020 to determine the requirements for a biologics license application (BLA) submission, including agreement on requirements to demonstrate the comparability of the two products.
-We plan to discuss with the FDA whether OK-432's more than 25-year safety database in LMs, as well as the efficacy and safety database from the clinical trials conducted in the US and led by the University of Iowa are sufficient for a BLA submission for TARA-002.
-Based on the guidance from the FDA, we plan to conduct additional clinical trials as required.
+We have engaged the U.S. Food and Drug Administration (FDA) to determine the requirements for a biologics license application (BLA) submission for the treatment of LMs, including agreement on requirements to demonstrate the comparability of the two products.
+Through this engagement with the FDA, we are evaluating whether OK-432's more than 25-year safety database in LMs, as well as the efficacy and safety database from the clinical trials conducted in the US and led by the University of Iowa are sufficient for a BLA submission for TARA-002.
+Based on the guidance from the FDA, we may be required to conduct additional clinical trials as necessary.
+TARA-002 has been granted Rare Pediatric Disease designation (RPD) by the FDA for the LMs indication.

 Our second program, Intravenous (IV) Choline Chloride, is an investigational, Phase 3-ready, phospholipid substrate replacement therapy initially in development for patients receiving parenteral nutrition (PN) who have intestinal failure associated liver disease (IFALD).
-IV Choline Chloride has been granted Orphan Drug Designation (ODD) by the FDA for this indication.
+IV Choline Chloride has been granted Orphan Drug Designation (ODD) and Fast Track designation (FTD) by the FDA for this indication.

 Our third program, vonapanitase, is a recombinant human elastase.
-We are reviewing the research and preclinical and clinical data of vonapanitase and have not yet determined whether to pursue further development of this product candidate in the future.
+We are reviewing the research and preclinical and clinical data of vonapanitase and have not yet determined whether to pursue further development of this product candidate.

-We have devoted substantial efforts in the development of these programs.
 We do not have any approved products and have not generated any revenue from product sales.
 The lead program, TARA-002, is in later stage development and has not yet been approved for use for treatment of LMs or any other indications.
-The Company does not expect to generate any significant revenues prior to 2021, if ever.
+The Company does not expect to generate any significant revenues prior to 2022, if ever.
 To finance the Company's current strategic plans, including the conduct of ongoing and future clinical trials and further research and development costs, the Company will need to raise additional capital.